chchcyb3r/dev-javascript/readme.md

-here is the list of my javascript programs
+here is my list of my javascript programs